915-Lab/Coding-Skills-Evaluation/codingSkillsEvaluation/input/python_tutorial_main_sections_only1.md

 ```

-In contrast to [`timeit`](../library/timeit.html#module-timeit "timeit: Measure the execution time of small code snippets.")âs fine level of granularity, the [`profile`](../library/profile.html#module-profile "profile: Python source profiler.") and
+In contrast to [`timeit`](../library/timeit.html#module-timeit "timeit: Measure the execution time of small code snippets.")’s fine level of granularity, the [`profile`](../library/profile.html#module-profile "profile: Python source profiler.") and
 [`pstats`](../library/profile.html#module-pstats "pstats: Statistics object for use with the profiler.") modules provide tools for identifying time critical sections in
 larger blocks of code.